 Company XYZ upshifts strategy to respond to and succeed in an evolving market.
 The initial strategy and updated values campaign are quickly followed up with more substantive changes to culture and operations practices.
 Feedback and recognition systems prompt the development of new stories about the new culture.

-Leaders are accountable for not just role modeling culture behaviors, but also fostering those behaviors on their teams.
-Leadership shifts the narrative and by finding opportunities to repeat the story of how the new culture enables the new strategy and the new strategy enables the people of the business to win together.
+Leaders are accountable for not just role-modeling culture behaviors, but also fostering those behaviors on their teams.
+Leadership shifts the narrative by finding opportunities to repeat the story of how the new culture enables the new strategy and the new strategy enables the people of the business to win together.
 New systems and forums are created for both employees and leaders to explore their own values and how these amplify the business’ shared values.

 Some changes to roles and accountabilities are made to ensure the right people in the right seats doing the right things to deliver on the new strategy.
 After some churn and building momentum for strategy execution, the business experiences some early wins.
-Intermittent new successes build optimism and re-amplifies the new culture, which creates more enthusiasm and purposeful business growth.
+Intermittent new successes build optimism and re-amplify the new culture, which creates more enthusiasm and purposeful business growth.

 When it’s time for you to change your business’ culture, which story will you tell?